ssdev-team/ssHUD/README.md

 | 1.1     | :white_check_mark: |
 | 1       | :x:                |

+We recommend that you do not use unsupported versions.
+These may contain problems with the code and the like ....

 ## Where do I find the Version I have?

 To find the version you have, open the cl.hud.lua file and on the first line you'll find the version you have.